MAbdelmajeed/MAbdelmajeed/README.md

-# 👋 Hello, I'm Muhammed!
+# 👋 Hello, I'm Mohamed!

 ## 🚀 Data scientist and analyst focusing on data analysis and data science.